guisouzant/guisouzant/README.md

 ## Hello!
-I'm Gui Souza, a software developer focused on back-end programming.
+I'm Gui Souza, a software developer.

 💻 Software Developer with experience in Spring Boot, Angular, PHP Laravel and CodeIgniter.
 Strong knowledge in HTML, CSS, SQL, and Git, contributing across various stages of web and corporate systems development.